ExcelFunctions.net Logo

 Results:

-Further information and examples of the Excel Imexp function can be found on the Microsoft Office website
+Further details and examples of the Excel Imexp function are provided on the Microsoft Office website

 If you get an error from the Excel Imexp Function, this is likely to be one of the following: